What the experts say

 Muscular power is a critical factor in so many sports and a paper looked at the fact that central body temperature increases through the day and combined this factor with the use of an active warm-up (consisting of 12 min pedalling at 50% VO2 max with three acceleration bursts of 5 seconds).
 The findings were that muscular power was maximized with measurement in the late afternoon following the active warm-up.

 In the second study the effects of oral creatine supplementation on training for competition were examined in 20 elite swimmers.
-Following a closely controlled experimental protocol over 22 to 27 week period with test performed over a maximal 50yd sprint test no statistically significant benefits were discernable for the swimmers who had been supplemented with creatine.
+Following a closely controlled experimental protocol over 22 to 27-week period with test performed over a maximal 50yd sprint test no statistically significant benefits were discernible for the swimmers who had been supplemented with creatine.

 High resistance interval training for endurance cyclists has been shown to improve performance.
 The intervention based on applying progressive resistance aimed at generating the highest power output at a fixed reduced cadence over an 8-week period concluded in the cyclists from the intervention improving their mean power over a 40km time trial by 7.6%.